 - a description of personality and relationships with others

 - information about the child's care since birth

 - any physical, sexual, or emotional abuse of the child

 If you adopt through an agency, you might be able to choose the age of the child you want to adopt and what medical conditions you feel able to accept.
 Discussing these issues can help you clarify your feelings and priorities.

 With international adoptions, you're likely to receive photographs of the child, but reliable, complete health and family information may not be available.
 If possible, consider making a trip to meet the child before deciding to adopt.
 You can find out about restrictions that different countries may have from the U.S. Department of State.

 After gathering the available health information, your adoption agency (if you have one) might be able to help you evaluate whether, given any medical issues, this child and these circumstances are a good fit for you.

 Also try to get a doctor to help you interpret the child's medical record.
 You may want to consult a doctor who has experience with adopted children from the same background as the one you may adopt.
 This is especially true if you are adopting internationally.
-A Russian medical record, for instance, may contain terms that are unfamiliar to U.S. doctors but known to specialists or doctors with more knowledge of that area.
+A Russian medical record, for instance, may contain terms that are unfamiliar to many U.S. doctors but known to specialists or doctors with more experience with patients from that area.

 Easing the Transition

 Once you've decided to adopt or provide foster care, try to learn as much as you can about the child's daily schedule, abilities, and likes and dislikes.
 Maintaining a schedule and serving foods that are familiar to the child can help ease the transition into your home.